dengyuhan/hexo-generator-sitemap/README.md

 ## Excluding Posts

-Add `sitemap: false` to the post's front matter.
+Add `baidusitemap: false` to the post's front matter.